jose-elias-alvarez/null-ls.nvim/README.md

 ### How do I format files?

-null-ls formatters run when you call `vim.lsp.buf.formatting()` or `vim.lsp.buf.formatting_sync()`.
+null-ls formatters run when you call `vim.lsp.buf.formatting()`.
 If a source supports it, you can run range formatting by visually selecting part of the buffer and calling `vim.lsp.buf.range_formatting()`.

+Note that `vim.lsp.buf.formatting_sync()` will not work properly when running more than one formatter on a single filetype.

 If you have other language servers running that can format the current buffer, Neovim will prompt you to choose a formatter.
 You can prevent actual LSP clients